 In addition, if you’re planning on printing a lengthy document, proofread it twice to ensure it will look exactly how you’ve envisioned it once printed.
 For example, if you’re circulating a draft of a document around the office, encourage all team members to make their edits electronically using tracked changes or similar tools.
 By perfecting your work before going to print, you can help save paper that would have been wasted with each round of revisions.

-Switch to electronic reporting
+Switch to direct deposit

 Take notes digitally